arnavgautam/TreeHacks2015/HOLs/HOL-NodejsAzureWebSitesVMs-OSX/HOL.md

 A virtual machine in Windows Azure is a server in the cloud that you can control and manage.
 After you create a virtual machine in Windows Azure, you can start, stop, and delete it whenever you need to, and you can access the virtual machine just as you do with a server in your office.
 In this lab, you will learn how to create a virtual machine running Linux and use it as a database server for a Node.js application.
 You will see how diverse technologies can run and interact in Windows Azure's cloud-based infrastructure.

 In this lab, you will first create a new virtual machine starting from a Linux image from the Windows Azure Management Portal.
 Then, you will install and configure a [MongoDB](http://www.mongodb.org/) server on the virtual machine that can be accessible from an Internet application.
-Once the server is configured, you will publish a [Node.js](http://nodejs.org/) application using Windows Azure Web Sites that connects to the database server running in the virtual machine.
+Once the server is configured, you will publish a [Node.js](http://nodejs.org/) application using Windows Azure Websites that connects to the database server running in the virtual machine.

 <a name="Objectives" />
 ### Objectives ###